-The Best Air Purifier for Dog Dander (What We Actually Use)
+The Best Air Purifier for Pet Dander (What We Run in Our Home)

 You can vacuum every day.
 You can brush your Pomeranian religiously with the right tools.
 You can wash the dog beds and lint-roll the couch.
 And the house can still feel vaguely like dogs live there.
 Not dirty, just not quite fresh.